twilio-labs/serverless-toolkit/packages/create-twilio-function/README.md

 Creates a new Twilio Function project

 Positionals:
-  name  The name of your project directory.                             [string]
+  name  Name of your project.                                           [string]

 Options:
-  --account-sid, -a   The Account SID for your Twilio account           [string] --auth-token, -t    Your Twilio account Auth Token                    [string] --skip-credentials  Don't ask for Twilio account credentials
+  --account-sid, -a     The Account SID for your Twilio account         [string] --auth-token, -t      Your Twilio account Auth Token                  [string] --skip-credentials    Don't ask for Twilio account credentials or import them
+                        from the environment          [boolean] [default: false] --import-credentials  Import credentials from the environment variables TWILIO_ACCOUNT_SID and TWILIO_AUTH_TOKEN
                                                       [boolean] [default: false]
   -h, --help            Show help                                      [boolean] -v, --version         Show version number                            [boolean] --path                                                        [default: (cwd)]
 ```